 This recipe began as a hunch.
 It grew in to an idea before working its way in to a full blown culinary MOMENT.
-My Soy-Free Silken Chocolate Pie shouldn’t work and it certainly shouldn’t be a mind-blowing spoonful of silken chocolate goodness.
+My Soy-Free Vegan Chocolate Pie shouldn’t work and it certainly shouldn’t be a mind-blowing spoonful of silken chocolate goodness.
 But it is.

 This recipe is why I cook.